๐Ÿ’ถAP Macroeconomics

 Dollarization

-• Adopting a foreign currency (typically the U.S. dollar) as official currency—eliminates the domestic currency entirely
+Dollarization means a country adopts a foreign currency (typically the U.S. dollar) as its official currency, eliminating the domestic currency entirely.

 European Monetary System (EMS) and the Euro

-• Predecessor system that reduced exchange rate variability among European currencies through coordinated intervention
+The EMS was a predecessor system that reduced exchange rate variability among European currencies through coordinated intervention and exchange rate bands.
+It served as a stepping stone toward deeper integration.

-Compare: Dollarization vs. Euro adoption—both eliminate exchange rate risk and surrender monetary policy, but Euro countries collectively influence ECB policy while dollarized countries have zero input into Fed decisions.
+Compare: Dollarization vs. Euro adoption: both eliminate exchange rate risk and surrender monetary policy, but Euro countries collectively influence ECB policy through representation on the ECB's Governing Council, while dollarized countries have zero input into Fed decisions.
 This distinction matters for FRQs about costs of monetary integration.

 Historical Fixed-Rate Systems